 Like the director of a large medical center – a physician – who told me she feels like an impostor because “everyone on the executive team is brilliantly articulate, and I’m not.”

-There was a time I would have replied — “Oh I’m sure you’re brilliantly articulate.”
+There was a time I would have assured her that she was brilliantly articulate.

 Now I know that wouldn’t have served her.

 So instead I said — “Well maybe you’re not?
 And that’s OKAY!”

 Bottom Line– People who don’t feel like impostors are no more intelligent and capable than the rest of us.
 The only difference between them and us, is they think different thoughts.

 If you want to stop feeling like an impostor, you have to stop thinking like an impostor.